 Many of the conditions for growth are in place in Torbay.
-The South Devon Highway is now will be open in late 2015/2016; the Bay has a large and competitively priced workforce; it has a substantial catchment area; residential and commercial values for high quality new developments are good; the Economic Strategy, Local Plan and 6 master plans are in place to support high quality growth in the right place, at the right time.
+The South Devon Highway is now open; the Bay has a large and competitively priced workforce; it has a substantial catchment area; residential and commercial values for high quality new developments are good; the Economic Strategy, Local Plan and 6 master plans are in place to support high quality growth in the right place, at the right time.